fisodd/www-fisodd-com/content/_index.rst

 Most of the rest comes out of an ongoing exploration of the rapidly expanding universe that is called Data Science.

-The most recent updates are listed below.
+Some recent updates are listed below.
 All the content, old and new,
 can be reached via the sections listed in the menu at top of the page.